ART GALLERIES & Museums: Great spots to see local art and take in some history

+"Adam and Eve," featuring recent paintings by Samuel Bak, through Aug.
+26. "Humanity Beyond Barbed Wire: Hitler's Soldiers in the Sunshine States," on view through Oct.
+27. "Reflections on Man's Fate: The Art of Judith Weinshall Liberman," on view Sept.
+8-Jan 20.
 The Florida Holocaust Museum houses the premier permanent exhibit, "History, Heritage and Hope," a compelling history of individuals of strength, courage and spirit, who confronted the extremes of hatred and persecution in their homes and communities.
 Hours: 10 a.m.-5 p.m.
 Monday-Sunday.
-Admission: $16 adults, $14.
-Discounted admission is offered to students and to adult and student groups; and free for museum members.
+Admission: $14 adults, $12 seniors, $10 students, $8 for people younger than 18; and free for museum members.
 Information: 727-820-0100 and www.flhm2.org.

 Museum of Fine Arts: 255 Beach Drive N.E.

-"Mixing Metaphors: The Aesthetic, the Social and the Political in African American Art, Works from the Bank of America Collection," through Jan.
-5. Recent Acquisitions: Prints, drawings, and Photographs, through March 2.
-Museum hours: 10 a.m.-5 p.m.
-Monday-Wednesday and Friday-Saturday, 10 a.m.-8 p.m.
+"Global + Local: Studio and Contemporary Glass on Florida's West Coast," through Oct.
+14. Museum hours: 10 a.m.-5 p.m.
+Monday-Wednesday, Friday-Saturday, 10 a.m.-8 p.m.
 Thursday and noon-5 p.m.
 Sunday.
-Admission is "$5 after 5" Thursdays only.
 Admission: $17 adults, $15 seniors 65 and older, $10 students age 7 and older; free to museum members and children 6 and younger; group discounts available.
 Admission reduced to $10 5-8 p.m.
 Thursdays.
 Groups of 10 or more adults pay only $12 per person and student groups (including college) of 10 or more pay $4 each.
 Reduced student and school group admission is courtesy of The Stuart Society, the museum's dedicated fund-raising auxiliary.
 Information: 727-896-2667 or visit www.fine-arts.org.